pathikrit-bhattacharya/MCMC_fortran_library/MCMC_general_purpose/README.txt

 B) matutils.f90 is a module containing various matrix processing utilities using LAPACK.
 If the user has MKL and threaded LAPACK, most of these routines can be parallelized.
 A list with brief descriptions follows:

-1) function covmat(x, w): calculates covariance matrix of x, with optional (frequency) weights in w, returns covariance matrix in covmat.
+1) function covmat(x, w): calculates covariance matrix of x, with optional (frequency) weights in w,gauss(x,mu,std): Scale a vector x drawn from a standard normal multivariate to a sample drawn from a multivariate gaussian with a mean vector mu and a covriance matrix std. returns covariance matrix in covmat.
 2) function emp_covmat(x): calculates the empirical covariance matrix given n-samples of a m-dimensional vector as an nxm matrix
 .
 Formula from Yan-Bai, 2009 (An Adaptive Directional Metropolis-within-Gibbs algorithm), corrected Yan_Bai's